 If three months seems like a stretch for your other half, but one month seems a little skimpy, there are some contemporary ways of thinking that suggest you compromise and spend two months’ salary on the rock.
 This can be a good option if you’re looking to spend a small fortune without potentially wrecking your finances.

 Rule #4: Spend the Average Cost of a Ring

-In 2016, the average amount spent on an engagement ring in the UK is £573.
-You always have the option of presenting your potential fiancée with this information and suggesting he or she spend the average amount.
-It’s a fair number, but you should keep in mind that it has nothing to do with his or her own personal financial standing.
+In 2016, the average amount spent on an engagement ring in the UK was £573.
+By 2020, the national average cost of an engagement ring rose to £1865.
+You always have the option of presenting your future spouse with this information and suggesting they spend the average amount, but you should keep in mind that it has nothing to do with their own personal financial standing.

 Rule #5: Look at Ways to Save Money

 There are some pretty savvy things you can do to make sure you get the most bang for your engagement-ring buck.
 Many would recommend shopping online (remember that at least you’ll find it easier to return something!), but there are also tricks such as opting for a lower-carat diamond (many stones look exactly the same, unless you’re an expert with a magnifying glass in hand) and deciding on a style that has a solitaire diamond rather than lots of little stones that add up.

 If you’re concerned about authenticity online, aim to browse retailers that are trusted and well-known (such as Ernest Jones, for example) and look out for brands carrying IGI certificates, as they are a sure-fire way to know that something is legit.
 Find out more information on being a confident diamond buyer from the International Gemological Insitute.